lmcai/Sapria_genomics/intron_turover/README.md

 export LC_ALL=C LC_LANG=C; sort -k1,1 -k12,12gr -k11,11g -k3,3gr sapria_compact_genes2mes.blast >sapria_compact_genes2mes.blast.srt
 python filter_sorted_blast_for_top_number_hits.py sapria_compact_genes2mes.blast.srt 1
 ```
-We then conducted GO enrichment analysis for highly compact genes using the Manihot/Populus orthologs using the [PlantRegMap web server] (http://plantregmap.cbi.pku.edu.cn/go.php).
+We then conducted GO enrichment analysis for highly compact genes using the Manihot/Populus orthologs using the [PlantRegMap web server](http://plantregmap.cbi.pku.edu.cn/go.php).

 ## TE activities in introns
 To investigate TE activities in introns, we used `bedtools` to calculate the total sizes of introns that have been annotated as 'intron' by RepeatMaker.